dustinlacewell/react-ecs/apps/docs/blog/2021-04-24-hello-world.md

 It makes me swirl thinking back at the many abysses I've traversed getting here.
 Dazed.
 Confused.
 In a hopeless abandon of confounding bewilderment.
 The constraints of [Fast Refresh](https://reactnative.dev/docs/fast-refresh) subverting my every expectation.
 The complexity of JS monorepo tooling slowly consuming me..
 The limitations of NPM's republishing rules staying my struggling hands...

-Despite it all, perservation prevails!
+Despite it all, perseverance prevails!

 All for you dear reader.
 So that we could join hands, and merrily go forth making sick web visualizations and stuff. :P